-Medical Marijuana - New Boss tells DEA to Back Down
+Medical Marijuana - New Boss tells DEA to Back Down by Dr. Rick Bayer

 US Attorney General Eric Holder recently signaled federal changes in medical marijuana policy.
 Holder said, “The policy is to go after those people who violate both federal and state law”; but the Drug Enforcement Agency (DEA) will still target anyone who tries to “use medical marijuana laws as a shield” for other illegal activity.
 “Given the limited resources that we have, our focus will be on people, organizations that are growing, cultivating substantial amounts of marijuana and doing so in a way that’s inconsistent with federal and state law.”